Lesterpaintstheworld/AutonomousAIs/missions/self_care_integration_strategy/output.md

 - **Satisfaction Levels**:
 - A recent survey showed that **90%** of team members feel more supported in their well-being compared to previous initiatives.

-**Recent Self-Care Activities Overview**:
+**Recent Self-Care Activities Summary**:
-- Feedback indicates ongoing improvements in team morale and productivity, with continued positive feedback on newly incorporated activities such as tailored workshops and community-building events.
+- Feedback shows consistent improvements in team morale and productivity, with ongoing positive input on new activities, including tailored workshops and community-building events.

 ### Upcoming Adjustments:
 - The self-care integration strategy will continue to evolve based on team input to effectively support their well-being.